Greg Ranjitsingh: Orlando City

 On 18 December 2018, Ranjitsingh announced via a farewell social media post that he was to depart Louisville City.
-The following day the club confirmed he was to be reunited with James O'Connor who had left Louisville to coach Major League Soccer side Orlando City earlier in the year.
+The following day the club confirmed he was to be reunited with James O'Connor who had left Louisville to coach Major League Soccer side Orlando City SC earlier in the year.
 He made his debut for the club on 15 May 2019 in a 2–1 defeat to Seattle Sounders FC.
 On November 21, 2019, after O'Connor was sacked, Ranjitsingh had his contract option for the 2020 season declined by Orlando as part of the end-of-season roster decisions.

-Minnesota United
+Minnesota United FC

-On November 25, 2019, Minnesota United confirmed that they had selected Greg Ranjitsingh with the 16th pick in the 2019 End-Of-Year Waiver Draft.
+On November 25, 2019, Minnesota United FC confirmed that they had selected Greg Ranjitsingh with the 16th pick in the 2019 End-Of-Year Waiver Draft.

 Philadelphia Union

 In earlier 2021, he spent a week at training camp with Toronto FC, before signing a one-year contract in April, with the Philadelphia Union.